apache/flink/docs/dev/table/sql.md

 Specifying a Query
 ---------------

-Here are a few examples on how to specify a DataStream / DataSet program using SQL:
+Here are a few examples on specifying a DataStream / DataSet program using SQL:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">